apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 npm install apostrophe-cli -g
 ```

+{% hint style='tip' %}
-> **Did you get a "Permission Denied" error?** On Linux, this would be because global npm packages must be installed as root in a typical setup.
+**Did you get a "Permission Denied" error?** On Linux, this would be because global npm packages must be installed as root in a typical setup.
 Use `sudo npm install` instead.
 On a Mac, this shouldn't happen if you installed node with Homebrew, because the `/usr/local` folder where Homebrew keeps its files should belong to your personal account.
 However, if you installed Homebrew with `sudo`, you'll need to be consistent and use `sudo` here too.
+{% endhint %}

 Now use the Apostrophe CLI to create a new project: